FEATURED articles

 Bawah-reserve-medium-res-3816

-An exciting new project has now begun to transition towards using solar power for electricity
+An exciting new project has now been completed with the transition towards using solar power for electricity generation on Bawah

-generation on Bawah.
-Here again, the islands’ remote location bring challenges, but also natural
+Here again, the islands’ remote location brings challenges, but also natural

-house buildings.
-Whilst the long term goal is to use solar power to the maximum extent possible, as
+Whilst the long-term goal is to use solar power to the maximum extent possible, as

 with all aspects of Bawah’s development, we will take this journey towards sustainability in a careful